-Referrals will follow the local referral process and the expectations set out in KCSIE.
+Referrals will follow the local referral process, and the expectations set out in KCSIE and in Chapter 3 section 3 of Working Together to Safeguard Children'2023...

 A children's social care assessment will consider where children are being harmed in contexts outside the home, so it is important that we provide as much information as possible as part of the referral process so that all the available evidence is considered to enable a contextual approach to address such harm.